jatcs/AlgorithmsPractice/README.md

-# algo-prac
+# Algorithms Practice
-Algorithm Practice!
 Working through exercises on platforms like Leetcode.